David L. Johnson

 Doherty received her BA and MBA from Indiana University, where she was a member of the honors program.
 She also received the "Excellence in Leadership" award as special recognition from the professors and administration of Indiana University MBA-CIP for leadership and contribution to the program.

 Troy Hege serves as Project Director for BioCrossroads working to vet and develop emergent life science opportunities.
-Hege directly supports several BioCrossroads initiatives including the Indiana Health Information Exchange (IHIE) and the Fairbanks Institute for Health Communities and also works closely with the Indiana Clinical Translational Sciences Institute.
+Hege directly supports several BioCrossroads initiatives including the Indiana Biosciences Research Institute and the Indiana Health Information Exchange (IHIE) and also works closely with the Indiana Clinical Translational Sciences Institute at the Indiana University Medical Center.
 Hege also serves as an advisor to the Indiana Enterprise Fund and Indiana Seed Fund II and assists the fund manager in deal sourcing, diligence and execution of portfolio investments.

-In addition, Hege serves on the boards of directors for the Indy Hub, an organization formed with the support of BioCrossroads to advance the brand and vitality of the city of Indianapolis for young professionals, and the Datalys Center, a BioCrossroads supported sports medicine research institute formed in collaboration with the National Collegiate Athletic Association and the American College of Sports Medicine.
+In addition, Hege serves on the boards of directors for Diagnotes Inc. a clinical communications technology provider and the Datalys Center, a BioCrossroads supported sports medicine research institute formed in collaboration with the National Collegiate Athletic Association and the American College of Sports Medicine.

 Prior to joining BioCrossroads, Hege spent seven years in management consulting, including two years at The Edison Group, a healthcare management consultancy he founded.
 Hege also has worked for consulting firms in Boston and New York, where he advised leading healthcare, pharmaceutical and technology companies in brand management, business development and technology strategy.
 Hege received his BS degree from Purdue University and MBA from Harvard Business School.